Grace Packer Murder: Victim’s Mother Helped Rapist Murderer Dismember Body, Police Say

 — Syndicate HQ (@TheSyndicateHQ) January 8, 2017

 The role of both Jacob and Sara was established after both of them were found nearly unconscious on the same day by Sullivan’s girlfriend.
 According to the NBC report, on the night of December 30, 2016, Sullivan’s girlfriend found him lying unconscious and unresponsive inside his room.
 She called 911 and told them that she suspected that he had overdosed on pills.
-The dispatcher also asked if she knew of any reasons that would have led to Sullivan attempting suicide – to which she is reportedly quoted saying;
+The dispatcher also asked if she knew of any reasons that would have led to Sullivan attempting suicide – to which she reportedly responded with the following.

 “I don’t know if you have watched the news lately.
 Someone we were involved with was recently…It’s a big mess.
 It’s a big mess, and I don’t really know how to explain it.
 But oh my God.”